In-Person Program

 Take Shared Adventures

-Although your five weeks on campus will be focused on your research, we also make time for you to familiarize yourself with Clemson and its surrounding communities, through a series of team-building events and day trips.
+Although your five weeks on campus will be focused on your research, we also make time for you to familiarize yourself with Clemson, through a series of team-building events.

 EUREKA! adventures are planned by your counselors, who are also program alumni.
 These activities help you bond with your cohort while helping to ease your transition to your new home at Clemson.